lmfit/lmfit-py/doc/model.rst

    If ``params`` is ``None``, the internal ``params`` will be used.

-   Note that all other arguments for the model function (including all the independent vairables!) will need to be passed in using keyword arguments.
+   Note that all other arguments for the model function (including all the independent variables!) will need to be passed in using keyword arguments.